hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 >
 > _We acknowledge that most participants of this workshop will not be using nf-core._ As such, for each metric, we will describe what it represents and how it is computed.
 We **provide code for you such that you may use it to compute similar metrics** for your own dataset and create your own CSV.

- **Note that the majority of the code we provide is for command-line tools, not R.** If you are attempting to run this on your own data, it may be beneficial to run this on your local high performance computing cluster where these tools are commonly pre-installed for you.
+ **Note that the majority of the code we provide is for command-line tools, not R.** If you are attempting to run this on your own data, it may be beneficial to run this on a high performance computing cluster where these tools are commonly pre-installed for you.

 ### Total reads